linnarsson-lab/ceftools/README.md

 #### Skipped bytes and flags

 There is a section in the file, following the main matrix of values, that should simply be skipped.
-The purpose of this section is to make room for future file format extensions, while maintaininb backward compatibility.
+The purpose of this section is to make room for future file format extensions, while maintaining backward compatibility.
 A future v0.2 file format might store some data in the skipped section, and compliant v0.1 parsers will simply ignore it and still be able to read the file.

 There is also a `Flags` field, currently unused